• videocam Live Webinar with Live Q&A

 Introduction

-This CLE webinar will provide counsel representing plaintiffs or defendants in nursing home injury cases with practical strategies and tactics for getting in or keeping out critical evidence, emphasizing authentication, relevance, and hearsay challenges with medical records and charts, statements of parties, photographs, regulatory documents or references, and more.
+This CLE webinar will provide counsel in nursing home injury cases with practical strategies and tactics for getting in or keeping out critical evidence, emphasizing authentication, relevance, and hearsay challenges with medical records and charts, statements of parties, photographs, regulatory documents or references, and more.
 The panel will also provide their insights into selecting evidence, proving or defending against the relevancy or prejudicial effect of introducing nursing home statutes and regulations, and making or overcoming hearsay objections.

 Description